 Swap #7: Embrace bar soap

 Bars of soap are having a bit of a comeback, rightly so I think.
 One bar of soap can replace around three or four products in your bathroom cabinet, so if you minimalism is for you, soap is your friend.
-You can find lot's of organic soaps made with minimal packaging, some places even offer them unpackaged and in bulk.
+You can find lot’s of organic soaps made with minimal packaging, some places even offer them unpackaged and in bulk.
 You want to look for a soap that has plenty of moisturising ingredients such as glycerine, it should produce a nice lather and make skin feel fresh not tight.
-I use bar soaps for washing hands, washing the kids, instead of shower gel (I haven't quite managed to kick the shower gel habit completely yet, but I try!) and they are also brilliant for washing make up brushes or shaving with.
+I use bar soaps for washing hands, washing the kids, instead of shower gel (I haven’t quite managed to kick the shower gel habit completely yet, but I try!) and they are also brilliant for washing make up brushes or shaving with.
 Soap is much, much cheaper than liquid products and even if you are going organic is still very affordable.
-I love the Kefir cleansers from the Chuckling goat, they are really creamy and gentle enough to be used everywhere, even the face.
+I love these vegan and palm oil free soaps by Trevarno* (see my review here).

 Swap #8: Reusable menstrual products